Black Eagles aerobatic team: History

 The Republic of Korea Air Force Black Eagles aerobatic team has operated in various occasions at national ceremonies and at international air shows.

 The original display team was formed on October 1, 1953, and operated four P-51 Mustangs.
 In October 1956 a new display team, the T-33A Show Flight Team was formed.

 On October 1, 1959, a new display team was formed.
 This team was called the Blue Sabre and they flew four F-86 Sabre jet airplanes.
 This team was disbanded in 1966.

 In 1967, a new display team, the Black Eagles, was formed.
 It operated between 1966 through 1978 and flew seven Northrop F-5A Freedom Fighters.
 From 1966 to 1969 the aircraft were F-5As.
 Flying was suspended from 1970 to 1972, and from 1973 to 1978 the aircraft used were RF-5As.
 In 1978 the team was disbanded in order to enhance defense preparedness.

 The full-time aerobatic team, the Black Eagles, was re-established as the 2nd flight of the 238th Fighter Squadron, the 8th Fighter Wing on December 12, 1994, and flew six Cessna A-37B Dragonfly airplanes.
 On April 1, 1999, the flight was detached from the 238 FS and became the 239th Aerobatic Flight Squadron.

 After the Seoul Air Show in 2007, the Black Eagles team was temporarily disbanded on October 31, 2007, for transitioning to their new T-50 Golden Eagle.
 The farewell flight mission was directed by General Kim Eun-gi, ROKAF Chief of Staff on October 10, 2007.

 The reformation was scheduled for 2010, but ahead of schedule, the Black Eagles were re-established in August 2009 and performed an air show to fly over Seoul on September 23, 2009, to commemorate the ROKAF's 60th anniversary.

-On July 1, 2012, the Black Eagles was awarded the Boeing Trophy for best display at the 17th Waddington International Air Show.
+On July 1, 2012, the Black Eagles was awarded the Boeing Trophy for best display at the 17th Waddington International Airshow.

 On July 8, 2012, the Black Eagles were awarded the King Hussein Memorial Sword, for Best Overall Flying Demonstration and As The Crow Flies Trophy at the awards ceremony of the Royal International Air Tattoo, on their first appearance at the airshow.

 On April 1, 2013, the squadron was authorized to expand to an independent group level, the 53rd Air Demonstration Group, including the 239th squadron and its dedicated maintenance flights, was established under the direct control of the ROKAF Headquarters.
 Now the Black Eagles are not commanded by the 8th Fighter Wing, but the group is still based at Wonju alongside its ex-parent unit and supported by the wing's logistics and support units.